-Interchange is a fee merchants pay to the interchange network in exchange for the use of the network's infrastructure and payment facilitation, and which are paid to credit card issuers to compensate them for the risk they bear in lending money to customers.
-We earn interchange fees on Dual Card and general purpose co-branded credit card transactions but we typically do not charge or earn interchange fees from our partners or customers on our private label credit card products.
+Merchants generally pay a merchant discount fee in connection with accepting branded payment cards.
+Although the structure and economics of payment card networks may vary, the fee paid to the card issuer as part of that transaction-known as the "interchange fee"-is funded by the merchant discount.
+We earn interchange fees on Dual Card transactions outside of our partners' sales channels and from general purpose co-branded credit card transactions but we typically do not charge or earn interchange fees, as that term has been commonly understood, from our partners or customers on our private label credit card products.